 Show up for a free line dancing lesson at the Wildhorse Saloon (120 2nd Ave.
 N.), a three-level, rowdy, boot-scootin’ saloon that marked its 1994 opening with a cattle stampede presided over by Reba McEntire.
 Yee-haw!

 Look through scores of country records and CDs at Ernest Tubb Record Shop (417 Broadway), opened in 1947.
 The store hosts a free country music broadcast—the Ernest Tubb Midnite Jamboree—every Saturday night at the Texas Troubadour Theatre (2416 Music Valley Dr.).

 Settle into an oak pew and enjoy a show at the “Mother Church of Country Music,” the Ryman Auditorium (116 5th Ave.
 N.).
 Home of the Grand Ole Opry 1943-74, the storied venue often praised for its stellar acoustics now hosts musical theater performances, concerts and daytime tours.

-Wander the expansive Gaylord Opryland Resort & Convention Center (2800 Opryland Dr.), where nearly 3,000 guestrooms, pulsing nightclubs and several stylish eateries intermingle with 9 acres of lush indoor gardens and waterways.
+Wander the expansive Gaylord Opryland Resort & Convention Center (2800 Opryland Dr.), where nearly 3,000 guestrooms, pulsing nightclubs and several stylish places to eat intermingle with 9 acres of lush indoor gardens and waterways.
 When you’re tired of exploring on foot, hop aboard the General Jackson Showboat (2812 Opryland Dr.), a four-deck paddle wheeler that plies the Cumberland River.

 Take a drive through Music Row, the hub of Nashville's music recording industry.
 Centered between 16th and 17th avenues and Division and Grand streets, the tree-lined business district currently embraces hundreds of major record labels, music publishing firms, booking agencies and high-tech recording studios.